CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn9.png)

-1. Select **Tailwind-<inject key="DeploymentID" enableCopy="false" />** resource group from the list.
+1. Select **contoso-traders-<inject key="DeploymentID" enableCopy="false" />** resource group from the list.

    ![](media/2dgn135.png)

-1. Select **tailwind-traders-ui2<inject key="DeploymentID" enableCopy="false" />** endpoint from the list of resources.
+1. Select **contoso-traders-ui2<inject key="DeploymentID" enableCopy="false" />** endpoint from the list of resources.

    ![](media/2dgn127.png)

 1. Click on **Endpoint hostname**.
-It'll open a browser tab where you will be visual that the Tailwind Traders app has been hosted successfully.
+It'll open a browser tab where you will be visual that the Contoso Traders app has been hosted successfully.

    ![](media/2dgn128.png)